How to Manage Grief

 Focus on your own wellbeing – Grief can result in lack of sleep, loss of appetite and draw back from a regular routine.
 While you are emotionally healing, you must do your best to maintain your physical health so your body has the strength to push through.
 You may find that a healthy diet and exercise actually help you to feel better as both contribute strongly to your “happy hormones.”

 Seek counselling or therapy – With any loss comes strong emotion, and over time, those emotions can sometimes turn into depression, anxiety and other mental health challenges.
-Seeking help from a counselor, you will learn to develop coping mechanisms to manage your grief so that you can continue to live a happy and healthy life.
+Seeking help from a counsellor, you will learn to develop coping mechanisms to manage your grief so that you can continue to live a happy and healthy life.

 If you have recently lost a loved one, remember that you are never alone.
 Therapy can help to get your life back on track.
 If you’re ready to take the next step, contact Your Counselling for a free consultation.
 Together, we will work through your loss, its resulting grief and strategies to mourn in a healthy way so that you can get back on track.